IsaacScript/isaacscript/docs/getting-started.md

 That's it!
 Now, start coding.

-See the next page for some basic JavaScript tips.
+See the next page for the basic anatomy of a project directory.